Philly area transit agency being sued for denying ad space

-PHILADELPHIA (AP) — Lawyers for an investigative reporting organization are suing the Philadelphia region’s main transit agency after it refused to run ads about the group’s stories on racial disparities in mortgage lending.
+PHILADELPHIA (AP) — Lawyers for an investigative reporting organization filed a lawsuit Wednesday against the Philadelphia region’s main transit agency after it refused to run ads about the group’s stories on racial disparities in mortgage lending.

-The American Civil Liberties Union, along with co-counsel representing the Center for Investigative Reporting, filed the federal lawsuit Wednesday alleging the Southeastern Pennsylvania Transportation Authority officials violated the center’s free speech rights.
-SEPTA denied the center’s request to buy bus ads showing its findings.
+The American Civil Liberties Union, along with co-counsel representing the Center for Investigative Reporting, filed the federal lawsuit against the Southeastern Pennsylvania Transportation Authority over a ban on advertising involving “matters of public debate,” saying the center’s First Amendment rights were violated.
+SEPTA denied the center’s January request to buy ad space on buses to run information from an investigation on racial disparities in mortgage lending practices.

-A SEPTA spokeswoman said the agency did not have an immediate comment Wednesday.
+“SEPTA as a governmental entity should not be restricting speech, and time and again courts have thrown out similar efforts by the government to regulate speech in forums such as this,” said attorney John S. Stapleton, co-counsel with the ACLU.

-SEPTA increased its advertising restrictions to prohibit political speech or speech causing public debate after a 2015 lawsuit over the agency’s refusal to run ads it deemed anti-Islamic.
-A federal judge ruled the agency must run those ads.
+A spokesman for SEPTA said the agency’s advertising restrictions are constitutional and the center’s claim is inaccurate.

 Most Read Business Stories